Christine Gael Books

 ⭐⭐⭐⭐⭐ 1100+ 5-Star Reviews

-Dive into the Cherry Blossom Point series by USA Today Bestselling author Christine Gael, 50% off!
+Dive into the Cherry Blossom Point series by USA Today Bestselling author Christine Gael 80% off for 12 hours only!

 Lena Merrill and Owen McEnna have been best friends for decades, and she’s done a great job of pretending she’s not in love with him that whole time…until recently.
 Maybe it’s all the changes in the air.
 Maybe it’s realizing that life is passing her by and most of her dreams are still unfulfilled.
 Whatever the case, her already notoriously bad poker face is slipping, and it needs to stop, pronto.
 Because there’s only one thing worse than not having Owen love her back, and that’s the thought of driving him away altogether.